Incoming emails trigger specific operations in PageSeeder.

 The comment ID must be a number corresponding to a valid comment, workflow and edit note.
 Otherwise, a delivery error is sent back to the sender.

 If a comment belongs on multiple groups, replies to that comment are automatically posted on all these groups.

 is automatically forwarded to the

 mailReturnedAddress defined in the group properties of that group.

 The following recipients are always ignored:

 As well as any recipient ending with

-Any incoming email that is not a valid PageSeeder email recipient will return an email to the sender coming from
+Any incoming email that is not a valid PageSeeder email recipient returns an email to the sender coming from